-The main treatment for acute lymphoblastic leukaemia (ALL) is chemotherapy (chemo).
+The main treatment for acute lymphoblastic leukaemia (ALL) is chemotherapy.
 This means having anti-cancer drugs to destroy the leukaemia cells.
-You’ll also have drugs called steroids, which help the chemo to work.
+You’ll also have drugs called steroids, which help the chemotherapy to work.

 The treatment for ALL is pretty intensive at times and can cause unpleasant side effects.
 But you'll be in close contact with the hospital when you’re most likely to feel unwell and the staff will be able to help if things get tough.
 Don’t feel you have to be brave.
-Be honest about how you are feeling with your doctors and nurses and they can give you medicines that can help you feel better.
+Be honest about how you are feeling with your doctors and nurses.
+They can give you medicines that can help you feel better.

 - getting rid of the leukaemia – remission induction